Dateline: October 2012

 Its fun to hang with them in the forest and watch them play

-They don’t want to drink the water, they want the pleasure of bursting it open in front of you
+All they want is the pleasure of bursting your water bottle open in front of you

 The goal of this game is not to drink the water, but to tease you into thinking you can get the bottle back